-The Council has adopted an assessment framework with a limited presumption of renewal for a maximum of one 12-month period running from April to March the following the year the consent was granted if there has been full compliance (and in the absence of contra indicators) with the consent conditions in the first year or part of.
+The Council has adopted an assessment framework which can be viewed at Appendix A, with a limited presumption of renewal for a maximum of one 12-month period running from April to March the following year that the consent was granted.
+This will only be considered if there has been full compliance (and in the absence of contra indicators) with the consent conditions in the first year or part of.

 On any renewal application after this maximum 24-month period, a full competitive reappraisal will take place.
 This is only a presumption of renewal and not a guarantee.
 There may be circumstances in which a renewal is not granted.
-Aside from failures to comply with consent conditions, examples include where changes to the locality since the original consent was granted mean that a first consent would not, at the time of renewal, have been granted for trading in that location, or otherwise where the Councils criteria for granting a consent are no longer met.
+Aside from failures to comply with consent conditions, examples include where changes to the locality since the original consent was granted mean that a first consent would not, at the time of renewal, have been granted for trading in that location, or otherwise where the Council's criteria for granting a consent are no longer met.